wp-plugins/related-posts-slider/readme.txt

 Version 1.1 (01/29/2011)

-1. Fix - Sometimes below content, the slider was not getting atatched.
+1. Fix - Sometimes below content, the slider was not getting attached.
 Rather it was showing [rps].
 This was when the content contains shortcode at the end.
 This update fixes the issue.